 Ideal for canoeing, access to Cudgen Lake and the foreshores, which has picnic facilities, is available via an easement adjacent to Cabarita Lake Apartments.
 An Aboriginal stone quarry has been found on the edge of the lake and the area remains of significance to local Kooris.

 There are excellent views of Mt Warning from its eastern shore on a clear day.
-The reserve contains a variety of vegetation types which are home to a number of threatened plant and animal species, and also supports a large koala population.
+The reserve contains a variety of vegetation types which are home to a number of threatened plant and animal species, and also supports a dwindling coastal koala population.